Properties, custom properties, and target groups

 2. Select a Target group from the options.

-6. (Optional) Select ADD CONDITION to add more conditions.
+6. (Optional) Select Add condition to add more conditions.

 1. Select one of the following logical operator options:

-• Matches all of the following (AND operator)
+• Matches all the following (AND operator)

 • Matches any of the following (OR operator)